ComputationalCryoEM/ASPIRE-Python/README.md

 Assuming you have `conda` and a compatible system, the following steps will checkout current code release, create an environment, and install ASPIRE.

-Python 3.8 is used as an example, but the same procedure should work for any of our supported Python versions.

 ```
 # Clone the code